tenzir/tenzir/web/docs/formats/json.md

 Unlike `jq`, coloring is currently opt-in.
 In the future, we will perform TTY detection and colorize the output when write to stdout.

+Tenzir honors the [`NO_COLOR`](https://no-color.org/) environment variable and won't colorize the output when the variable is present.

 ### `--M|--monochrome-output` (Printer)

 Disables colored output.